• Skip to primary navigation

 • Repeat the steps for the pink fondant.

-• To assemble the heart sugar cookies, place one baby pink puffed heart onto the pink fondant covered cookie, vice versa.
-Attach the puffed hearts with a light brush of water.
-And then, in a separate tray, dust the heart shaped cookies (with the heart shaped holes) with icing sugar.
+• In a separate tray, dust the heart shaped cookies (with the heart shaped holes) with powdered sugar (see Note 4).
 Carefully place them on top of the fondant covered cookies.
 To make sure these sugar dusted cookies stay attached to the bottom layer cookies, brush the fondant layer on the bottom layer cookies with a damp brush before placing the second layer of cookie.

 • And that completes the heart sugar cookies with fondant.